MessaoudiM/GCInvoiceSystem/docs/Readme.md

 This project is under MIT license.

 I will compile a list of resources I used and which I recommend:
+1. Browserstack
 <a href="https://www.browserstack.com/"><img src="https://www.browserstack.com/images/layout/browserstack-logo-600x315.png"></a>

+This makes testing the webapp on multiple browsers and on multiple mobile devices a lot easier.
+It uses real native testing, instead of emulating mobile devices by only adjusting screen size, which, more often than not, does not show the real output you would get.